patricekrakow/play-with-pact/README.md

 The verification obviously fails as the test data invented by the _consumer_ does not match the test/real data used by the _provider_.

-However, this is where the _Provider States_ come to the rescue by **_"allowing you to set up data on the provider by injecting it straight into the data source before the interaction is run, so that it can make a response that matches what the consumer expects."_** But, how does this (magic?) **_"injection"_** work?
-No magic, just before sending the request of an interaction the `pact_verifier_cli` sends the _Provider State_, i.e. the free text representing the _Provider State_, to the _provider_ using the `POST /` endpoint with the following JSON structure:
+This is where the _Provider States_ come to the rescue by **_"allowing you to set up data on the provider by injecting it straight into the data source before the interaction is run, so that it can make a response that matches what the consumer expects."_** But, how does this **_"injection"_** work?
+No magic, just before sending the request of an interaction the `pact_verifier_cli` sends the _Provider State_, i.e. the free text representing the _Provider State_, to the _provider_ using a `POST /` endpoint with the following JSON structure:

 ```json
 {